pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 == Changelog ==

+= 1.1 =
+* Commented out instances of javascript console log.

 = 1.0 =
 * Inital commit to plugin repo

 == Upgrade Notice ==

+= 1.1 =
+Fixes problems that may occur with some browsers due to Javascript console log calls.

 = 1.0 =
 This is the first version of plugin.